 Sunlu TPU Filament seems pretty good already.
-As you will see i added strawberry laces as the background image, now i bet you are thinking why?.
-Well when i opened the box and took it out, it looks and feels exactly like strawberry laces!…now, if it had the smell of strawberry laces, would I eat it?
+When I opened the box and took it out, it looks and feels exactly like strawberry laces!…now, if it had the smell of strawberry laces, would I eat it?
 You bet I would!

 In and Out of the Box

-This would cause your print to take longer, but you can be assured of good adhesion & great quality prints!
-Say if you’re default print speed is set to 60mm/s, set it to at least half of that – 30mm/s.
+This would cause your print to take longer, but you can be assured of excellent adhesion & great quality prints!
+Say if you default print speed is set to 60mm/s, set it to at least half of that – 30mm/s.
 I would also suggest turning off retraction too.

 The only bit I found tricky when using the Sunlu TPU filament was when loading it into the extruder.
 As this is a flexible filament, its is, errr, flexible, so will bend and flex as you try to push it through.

-There is no real way to get it in first time, so keep trying and it will go in.
+There is no real way to get it in the first time, so keep trying, and it will go in.
 There is a mod you can print for the CR-10S which I looked into, but after trying without, there was no need for it.
 I imagine this would be the case for all flexible type filaments.
 If you have a direct drive system, you shouldn’t encounter any issues whatsoever.

-So, with my 2 Sunlu TPU filament colours I decided to print a phone case for my Galaxy S8 in the blue and for the black I printed an Octopus.
+So, with my 2 Sunlu TPU filament colours I decided to print a phone case for my Galaxy S8 in the blue and the BlackBlack I printed an Octopus.

 The feel of the case is great!
-It feels thick and appears it would offer good protection for my phone, however, Its not as solid as I had hoped for, but this could be down to the design.
-The fit for me is a littletoo loose, but this could be down to the way it printed.
-Not a bad first attempt though!
+It feels thick and appears it would offer excellent protection for my phone, however, it is not as solid as I had hoped for, but this could be down to the design.
+The fit for me is a little too loose, but this could be down to the way it printed.
+Not a bad first attempt, though!

 You can see the time-lapses of the prints below and also the finished product.